Phat32/PhatBot-Docs/docs/pages/discord/commands.rst

   **Requires Admin Channel**

-  - *Tweet* - The URL of the tweet to be linked
+  - *Tweet* - The URL of the tweet to be liked

   Example: